WSTxda/Google-Shortcuts-Launcher/README.md

 ![alt text](https://raw.githubusercontent.com/WSTxda/Google-Shortcuts-Launcher/main/images/Banner.svg)

-**Shortcuts available**
+### Shortcuts available

-- Assistant: Quick invoke device voice assistant like Gemini, Google Assistant or others
+**Assistant** Quick invoke device voice assistant like Gemini, Google Assistant or others...

-- Music search: Discover the music being played in any environment (Quick Settings Tile Available)
+**Music Search** Discover the music being played in any environment.

+> Music Search quick settings tile also available.

-- Password manager: Open Google saved password manager in browser (ROOT: Open Google password manager in Google Play Services)
+**Password Manager** Open Google saved password manager in browser.

-- Weather: Get real-time information on local weather and weekly forecasts
+> `ROOT` Open Google Play Services password manager instead of using browser.

-- Games: A paste with all your installed games and others games from Google Play Games (Also can launch game manager from diferents brands, like, Xiaomi, Oppo, Samsung, Nubia, Asus, etc.)
+**Games** A paste with all your installed games and others games from Google Play Games.

+> Also can use game manager from diferents brands, like: Xiaomi, Oppo, Samsung, Nubia, Asus, and more...

+**Weather** Get real-time information on local weather and weekly forecasts.

+> If the Google app is not available, it will open weather information in browser.

 > [!NOTE]
 > Need Google, Google Play Services, Google Play Games apps installed in device to work shortcurts.

-**Download**
+### Download

 [<img src="https://raw.githubusercontent.com/WSTxda/QP-Gallery-Releases/master/Images/GitHub.svg"
       alt='Get it on GitHub'